Na'vi Translator

 For another fictional language with a dedicated fan community, the Mando'a Translator covers the Mandalorian language from Star Wars.

 Most tools calling themselves a na'vi language translator either pull from a shallow word list or skip the grammar entirely.
-This one is built on the documented na'vi language dictionary that Paul Frommer developed, which Frommer has expanded through official Avatar media since the first film in 2009.
+Na'vi uses infixes and sounds that make simple word-swaps unreliable.